RoryQo/RoryQo/README.md

 I’m a Master’s student in Quantitative Economics at the University of Pittsburgh, where I also earned my Bachelor’s in Economics and Statistics.
-You can learn more about my work below.
+You can learn more about my work in my university bio, linked below.

  [![University Bio](https://img.shields.io/badge/University%20Bio-View%20Profile-blue?style=flat)](https://www.econ.pitt.edu/people/rory-quinlan)